stevenocchipinti/pomodoro/README.md

 it self.
 This would mean regardless of the users clock, timezones, etc. the timer would be synchronised, but this will require a background job per session and a lot more websockets messages.

+Possible gems that could help are:
+* **Thin, Puma, etc.** - a webserver that supports streaming responses could be used to host the websockets server, use Server Sent Events (more widely supported), etc.
+* **Suckerpunch** - for async jobs in a single process